If you’ve ever bought a drink from Starbucks, you may have encountered the term “handcrafted.”

 Espresso grind size.

-However, espresso shots take skill to pull off, even with a machine.
-You need to use the right beans, do the size basket appropriately, work the grounds, and lock the portafilter — all before pulling the shot!
+You need to use the right beans, select the appropriate basket size, work the grounds, and lock the portafilter; all before pulling the shot!

 At Starbucks, you can get two kinds of espresso: